Recognizing the Achievements of Our Alumni

 Westmoreland Seeking Distinguished Alumnus & Aspiring Alumnus Leadership Award Nominations

-Westmoreland County Community College is accepting nominations through February 26 for its Distinguished Alumnus Award and a new Aspiring Alumnus Leadership Award.
+Westmoreland County Community College is accepting nominations through Friday, February 18 for its Distinguished Alumnus Award and Aspiring Alumnus Leadership Award.

 Prospective recipients must have earned an associate degree, diploma or certificate from Westmoreland or have completed at least 30 credit hours at Westmoreland.
 The award is a one-time honor and previous recipients are ineligible.